-Note that the IP solution to~(RMP($\tilde{\pathSet}$)) will always be a feasible solution to the ILMTP-SD instance.
-This equips us with a mechanism for generating feasible solution and upper bounds.

-A branch-and-bound search can be conducted to complete a branch-and-price algorithm.
-A queue of search-tree nodes $\Gamma$ is defined , initialized as a singleton $\gamma'$.
-At any point in the execution of the algorithm, each search node $\gamma \in \Gamma$ is defined by a set of branch decisions $\mathrm{out}(\gamma), \mathrm{in}(\gamma) \in \tilde{\pathSet}$.
-We also maintain the best-known solution $z^*$ and its objective function value $f^*$.
+A branch-and-bound search \fourthrev{can be conducted to complete a} branch-and-price \fourthrev{implementation}.
+A queue of search-tree nodes $\Gamma$ is defined and initialized as a singleton $\gamma'$.
+At any point in the execution of the algorithm, each search node $\gamma \in \Gamma$ is defined by a set of branching decisions $\mathrm{out}(\gamma), \mathrm{in}(\gamma) \in \tilde{\pathSet}$.
+We also maintain the best-known solution $z^*$ and its objective value $f^*$.